 You may have noticed that in the previous section of the tutorial we defined the States table but did not add it to the running database yet.
 That is because we want to demonstrate ways of modifying the database without having to start from scratch each time.

 First let's talk about durability.
 VoltDB is an in-memory database.
-Each time you start the database with the create action, it creates a fresh, empty copy of the database.
-Obviously, in most real business situations you want the data to persist.
+Each time you re-initialize and start the database with the init and start commands, it starts a new, empty database.
+Obviously, in real business situations you want the data to persist.
 VoltDB has several features that preserve the database contents across sessions.
-We will start by looking at snapshots.

 The following examples make use of functionality available in the VoltDB Enterprise Edition only; specifically, the voltadmin save and restore commands and command logging.
 If you are using the VoltDB Community Edition you will need to reload the schema and data each time you restart the database process.

 The easiest way to preserve the database is to use command logging, which is enabled by default for the VoltDB Enterprise Edition.
 Command logging logs all of the database activity, including schema and data changes, to disk.
-If the database ever stops, you can recover the command log simply by starting with the recover action rather than the create action.
+If the database ever stops, you can recover the command log simply by restarting the database with the voltdb start command.

 If you are using the Enterprise Edition, try it now.
-Stop the database process with voltadmin shutdown, then use voltdb recover to restore the database to its previous state:
+Stop the database process with voltadmin shutdown, then use voltdb start (without voltdb init) to restore the database to its previous state:

 Command logging makes saving and restoring your database easy and automatic.
 You can also save and restore your database manually, if you wish, using snapshots.

-When you specify recover as the startup action, VoltDB looks for and restores the most recent snapshot and/or command logs.
+When you start the database, VoltDB looks for and restores the most recent snapshot and/or command logs.
 Since the snapshot contains both the schema and the data, you do not need to reload the schema manually.
 With snapshots, you can also restore a previous known state of the database contents (rather than the most recent state) using the voltadmin restore command, as described in the Using VoltDB manual.

 We can verify that the database was restored by doing some simple SQL queries in our other terminal session: